FairCMS: Cloud Media Sharing with Fair Copyright Protection: Problem Statement

-As illustrated in Fig.~\ref{fig:sysmodel}, our system framework mainly consists of four entities: the owner, the cloud, users, and the judge.
+} As illustrated in Fig.~\ref{fig:sysmodel}, our system model mainly consists of four entities: the owner, the cloud, users, and the judge.
 Their roles are elaborated as follows.

 \begin{itemize} \item \textbf{Owner}.
-The owner, who might be a media producer or trader, plans to store the media in the cloud and let the cloud do the distribution. {First}, the owner requires that the cloud not be able to obtain the plaintext about the media and the LUTs, and that access is controlled by his authorization. {Second, the owner asks for significant overhead savings from cloud media sharing.} {Third}, the owner demands traitor tracking of users who violate copyright.
-If a suspicious redistributed copy of the media is found, the owner can file an arbitration claim with the judge. {However, for self-interest, the owner may try to obtain the users' fingerprints, and maliciously embed the fingerprints in any media to frame honest users for copyright infringement.}
+The owner, who might be a media producer or trader, {plans to store the media content in the cloud and let the cloud do the content distribution.
+First, the owner requires that the cloud not be able to obtain the plaintext about the media content and the LUTs, and that access to the media content is controlled by his/her authorization.} Second, the owner asks for significant overhead savings from cloud media sharing.
+Third, the owner demands traitor tracing of users who violate copyright. {If a suspicious redistributed copy of the media content is found,} the owner can file an arbitration claim with the judge.

-\item \textbf{Cloud}. {The cloud is supposed to be honest-but-curious, which is the same as other privacy-preserving cloud media sharing schemes based on ABE or PRE \cite{xu2012cl,wu2013attribute,liang2014dfa,seo2014efficient,qin2016survey}.
+\item \textbf{Cloud}.
 The cloud has a wealth of hardware, software, and bandwidth resources, part of which are lent to the owner through a pay-per-use way to help the owner carry out media sharing.
-Although the honest-but-curious cloud faithfully performs its assigned duties, for reasons such as the lure of financial gain, he tries to steal the plaintext about the owner's media.} Moreover, the cloud is also curious about other information it encounters, such as the {users'} fingerprints and the LUTs.

-\item \textbf{Users}.
-Users expect to access some of the owner's media.
-Therefore, users request authorization from the owner, for example by paying for purchases.
-If successful, users can obtain the required shared media from the cloud. {Users require that the plaintext of their fingerprints not be accessed by the owner or the cloud, to prevent malicious framing by the owner or other adversaries.} However, similarly for reasons such as financial incentives, users may illegally redistribute the owner's media in the hope that it will not be detected.
+\item \textbf{Users}. {Users want to access the owner's media content.
+To this end, users request authorization from the owner, for example by paying for purchases.
+If successful, users can get the desired shared media content from the cloud.
+Users require that the plaintext of their fingerprints not be accessed by the owner or the cloud, to prevent malicious framing by the owner.}